Tech stocks lead indexes lower on Wall Street; eyes on Fed - NewsBreak

 Stocks fell in afternoon trading on Wall Street Wednesday and bond yields rose as investors try to estimate how quickly the Federal Reserve will raise interest rates and take other steps to fight inflation.

-The S&P 500 was 1.4% lower as of 12:24 p.m.
+The S&P 500 was 1% lower as of 1:40 p.m.
+Eastern, adding to losses from a day earlier.
 Investors are waiting for the release of the minutes from the Fed’s last policy meeting, which could shed more light on how drastically the central bank will reverse measures meant to keep long-term rates low.
 A day earlier, Fed Governor Lael Brainard said that process could start as soon as May and at a rapid pace.

-Technology companies has some of the biggest losses, which shoved the Nasdaq 2.7% lower and weighed heavily on the broader market.
+Technology companies has some of the biggest losses, which dragged the Nasdaq 2% lower and weighed heavily on the broader market.
 Higher interest rates tend to most hurt stocks that are seen as the priciest, which includes big technology companies.
-Apple fell 2.2% and Microsoft shed 4.1%.
+Apple fell 1.6% and Microsoft shed 3.7%.

 The Fed has already started raising its benchmark short-term interest rate and is expected to continue hikes throughout the year.
 Traders are pricing in a nearly 77% probability the Fed will raise its key overnight rate by half a percentage point at its next meeting in May.
 That’s double the usual amount and something the Fed hasn’t done since 2000.